From priceless to replaceable: How promotional pricing devalues your brand

 The prestige effect on pricing is a powerful psychological phenomenon that occurs when consumers assume that a high price indicates greater value and higher quality.
 Consumers are motivated to pay a higher price because of the prestige associated with the brand.
 Therefore it is essential that deep discounting and race-to-the-bottom pricing strategies are avoided because they devalue the product or service and significantly damage the brand.
 Instead, focus on creating a compelling narrative that reinforces and supports the brand.
 This approach shifts the consumer’s focus away from price and directs their attention towards the perceived value and emotional attachment to the brand.

 Pricing is more than just numbers.
 From a consumer-oriented perspective, the price is a reflection of the perceived value of a product or service.
-Study after study demonstrates the adverse effects that discounts and price promotions have on the consumer’s decision-making process and purchasing behavior.
+Study after study demonstrates the adverse effects that discounts and promotional pricing have on the consumer’s decision-making process and purchasing behavior.

-The evidence is clear, deep discounts and race-to-the-bottom tactics are not a quick fix to bump up sales revenue and attract new customers- in fact, research shows the complete opposite.
+The evidence is clear, promotional pricing, deep discounts, and race-to-the-bottom tactics are not a quick fix to bump up sales revenue and attract new customers- in fact, research shows the complete opposite.

 The survival of retailers and e-commerce stores will be determined by how well their pricing strategy addresses challenges such as increased price sensitivity, aggressive competition, and increased price transparency.
 Those who develop a pricing strategy that takes into account the factors which drive the needs, values and motivations of their customers will have a significant advantage over their competitors.

-Learn how to use psychology to grow your business, supercharge your sales and make your prices appear more attractive without relying on deep discounts, coupons and sales that damage your brand and breeds bad buying behavior.
+Learn how to use psychology to grow your business, supercharge your sales and make your prices appear more attractive without relying on deep discounts, coupons, and sales that damage your brand and breed bad buying behavior.

 Use our promotion calculator to discover how much your next promotion will actually cost you and how much you need to sell to break even.